xiaabdfe/bdfepush/docs/reroll-3.md

 ## ![Picture](https://caelum.s-ul.eu/flist/XELdA53o.png)
 **Brave 3** is highly coveted by parties to deal a lot of damage in a short time. **Mono wind** set of white mages is also a very balanced set that is more defensive due to having Default 3 in the set.
 The weak point is Haste/Cleanse being extremely slow.

-You are not required to have all of them to make mono fire set work, each of them is good in different scenarios.
-The most important ones to have are Ritual Book and Tamatebako, though.
+You are not required to have all of them to make mono wind set work, each of them is good in different scenarios.
+The most important ones to have are Flounder Book and Glitzy Grimoire, though.
 Please refer to the books in their individual sections later on.

 Name | Description
 ---|---